arskom/spyne/spyne/test/README.rst

 under its standard name: .travis.yml

-A script for running Spyne test suite inside Jenkins can also be found in the same directory as this README file, under the name jenkins.sh.
-Paste it to the "executable script" section in Jenkins configuration page.
+A script for running Spyne test suite inside Jenkins can also be found in the project root directory, under the name run_tests.sh.
+It's supposed to be used as a multi-configuration project.
+See the script header for more information.